Mbed-TLS/mbedtls/docs/4.0-migration-guide/psa-only.md

 ### Impact on application code

-The X.509, PKCS7 and SSL always use PSA for cryptography, with a few exceptions documented in the [PSA limitations](../architecture/psa-migration/psa-limitations.md) document.
+The X.509, PKCS7 and SSL modules always use PSA for cryptography, with a few exceptions documented in the [PSA limitations](../architecture/psa-migration/psa-limitations.md) document.
 (These limitations are mostly transparent unless you want to leverage PSA accelerator drivers.)
 This corresponds to the behavior of Mbed TLS 3.x when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
 In effect, `MBEDTLS_USE_PSA_CRYPTO` is now always enabled.

 `psa_crypto_init()` must be called before performing any cryptographic operation, including indirect requests such as parsing a key or certificate or starting a TLS handshake.